ajthor/generator-template/README.md

 This is a template generator to use in Yeoman projects that require a little extra oomph.

+## How to use:
+Clone the git repo into your current working directory and link the generator to npm using: `npm link` in order to test it in your console.
+See the Yeoman generator tutorial for instructions.

 List of generators:

 - app (main)